4 Scaffolding strategies that lead to greater student independence

 Quick Tip: A great way to implement differentiated instruction into your classroom is by using Classtime for group work!
 Split the class into groups and then assign each group a different question set.
 You can have multiple live Classtime sessions at once and then you assess each group’s understanding of the material.

 Above, we’ve shared some useful tips for implementing a scaffolding learning environment into your classroom in order to give students the ability to play an active role in their education and reach greater understanding of the material.
-What are some scaffolding techniques that you use in your classroom?

 Sign up for our newsletter on the right to get educational tips delivered to your inbox.